12 Best Research Apps and Tools for Students

 11. Mendeley

-Mendeley is a powerful reference manager and academic social platform.
+Mendeley is one of the best known reference managers and academic social platform.
 It's built for organizing readings, annotating PDFs, and generating bibliographies.
 Especially useful when you’re working with large numbers of sources.

 Key features